Prabh345/real-estate-price-prediction/real-estate-prediction/README.md

-Real Estate Price Prediction App
+Real Estate Price Prediction App-

 A React.js app that leverages AI to predict real estate prices based on various property factors using Brain.js, a JavaScript neural network library.

-Features
+Features-
 AI-Powered Predictions: Uses Brain.js for accurate price estimation.
 Data Visualization: Visualize price comparisons with Chart.js.
 Similar Listings: Suggests properties similar to the one entered by the user, based on the dataset.